Credible Set

 Fine-mapping method and statistics

-The Platform contains every credible set resulting from fine-mapping all our sources after applying certain exclusion criteria.
+The Platform contains every credible set resulting from all our after applying certain .

 Credible sets fulfilling any of the next rules are excluded from the Platform: